How Our Outstanding Cover Letter Examples Will Turbo Charge Your Job Search

 The clearer the structure of your cover letter, the more effective it will be.
 A strong layout makes the document easier to read and shows that you're detail-oriented.

 Introduce yourself properly.
 Place your name at the top of the page along with your contact details.
-Placing this information in one place makes it easier for recruiters to follow up.
+Putting this information in one place makes it easier for recruiters to follow up.

 Organisation name and address